adasprilla/TouchPad-Gestures/README.md

 You need libinput release 1.0 or later.
 Install prerequisites:

     sudo pacman -S xdotool

+You must be a member of the _input_ group to have permission to read the touchpad device:

     sudo gpasswd -a $USER input  # Then log out and back in to assign this group

 Then install this software: